 In regards to design firms and creative industries, we have noticed a shift towards calm, muted tones and lots of white space.
 This looks awesome and we love the modern and professional look it creates.
 However, we have found that this design trend can be repetitive and significantly limit brand recognition.

 We spent a long time crafting a palette of colors and a brand presence that we felt truly represents the vibrancy of our business and the core values of our brand.
 I pieced together what made me unique as a designer, my personal style and the way in which I operate this business.
 There were a few things that I was sure of.
 We are friendly, inclusive, knowledgeable, trustworthy and innovative.
 I knew we needed something different and I knew I didn’t want to look like a copycat of anyone else.
 This brand would be entirely unique to us.
-The three principal colors we chose are blue, orange and yellow.
+The three principal colors we chose are shades of blue, yellow and a blush pink.
 Each color represents a different aspect of our brand.
 Here is the rationales behind our color choices: